MichaelSmith17/CodeSuccinctlyCordova/README.md

 Test cordova app with VS code

 ## Outline
-Playing around with Visual Studio Code and the Succinctly book by Alessandro Del Sole
+Playing around with Visual Studio Code and the Syncfusion Succinctly book by Alessandro Del Sole